Important Update: Waitlist for Child Care Assistance

 - Will providers still be paid for a child who takes an extended absence such as during the summer?

-- Will providers and families participating in CCDF and OMWPK programs use a different system due to this change?
+- Are providers and families participating in CCDF and OMWPK programs using a different system due to this change?

 - What technology is required for providers to use the new provider portal?